luque667788/simple_pi_media_player/HOWTO.md

    - Larger videos (~100MB): Several minutes (potentially around 5 minutes or more)
    - During transcoding of large videos, the CPU will work intensively and may become hot.

-5. **Upload Condition**: You can only upload videos when nothing is currently playing.
+5. **Upload Condition**: You can only upload videos when nothing is currently playing and the mplayer process is not running (click the stop button on the UI).

 ## System Management